Krypton-Suite-Legacy-Archive/Krypton-Toolkit-Suite-Extended-NET-5.470/README.md

 ======

 ## 2018/12/03 December 2018 Update
-* New controls, including a new, themeable scrollbar - need help implementing it into controls i.e ComboBox, rich textbox etc.
+* New controls, including a new, theme-able scrollbar - need help implementing it into controls i.e ComboBox, rich textbox etc.
 * Partially implemented the `ExtendedRenderer` project - due to be completed in early 2019.
 * **Tooling.dll** has now been renamed to **Core.dll**
 * Consolidate settings